Foundation (engineering): Deep foundations

 Used to transfer the load of a structure down through the upper weak layer of topsoil to the stronger layer of subsoil below.
 There are different types of deep footings including impact driven piles, drilled shafts, caissons, screw piles, geo-piers and earth-stabilized columns.
 The naming conventions for different types of footings vary between different engineers.
 Historically, piles were wood, later steel, reinforced concrete, and pre-tensioned concrete.

 Monopile foundation

 A type of deep foundation which uses a single, generally large-diameter, structural element embedded into the earth to support all the loads (weight, wind, etc.) of a large above-surface structure.

 Many monopile foundations have been used in recent years for economically constructing fixed-bottom offshore wind farms in shallow-water subsea locations.

 For example, a single wind farm off the coast of England went online in 2008 with over 100 turbines, each mounted on a 4.74-meter-diameter monopile footing in ocean depths up to 16 meters of water.

+Floating\barge

+A floating foundation is one that sits on a body of water, rather than dry land.
+This type of foundation is used for some bridges and floating buildings.